knpatel401/filetree/README.md

 * Secondly, there's an emphasis on interactive tools for project/file exploration--there are a lot of interactive tools available in filetree to navigate, filter, and discover files.

 In a typical filetree use case, the filetree is pulled up for an action (e.g., finding a file, searching for something in the files in a project, visualizing the directory structure), the interactive tools are used to find the desired information or file and then filetree is closed.
 This is different from how a conventional project/file explorer is typically used.

+## Dired use case
+The filetree package can do some basic file system operations that are akin to operations available in dired.
+In particular, the user can filter, expand, and mark files--and then perform operations like delete files, copy/move files, run script on files, grep across the marked files, etc..
+Dired can run a more extensive set of file system operations, and so filetree is not a replacement for dired.
+However, an advantage of filetree is that it makes it easier to find, visualize, and mark files across different parts of the file system.
+So if the desired operations are basic (i.e., copy/move/delete/grep/run script on), then filetree can be a good alternative.

+BTW if there's an operation that you would like to have in filetree, please file an issue and I'll try to add it.

 ## File notes use case
 The file notes functionatity in filetree can be used as a light weight file-specific (org-mode) note taking tool.
 With the integration with the rest of the filetree package, those notes can also be displayed while navigating the filetree.
 What makes filetree's note functionality useful is that it's simple and there's very little overhead--a note for any file can be visited (or automatically created) with a single key binding, and the notes are centralized in a single global org file (or project specific org files if desired).